-The Gold Star is what Certification Committee believes it really takes to raise someone out of poverty in Virginia.
-The Silver Star is good, but not as strong as gold.
-The Aspiring category is for those employers who want to pay a living wage, but can’t do it immediately and pledge to work toward it in the next two years.
+There are three levels of certification.
+The Gold level is what the Certification Committee believes it really takes to raise someone out of poverty in Virginia.
+The Silver level represents a strong effort towards paying a living wage.
+The Aspiring level is for those employers who want to pay a living wage, but cannot do it immediately and pledge to work towards the higher levels in the next two years.

 Benefits of Certification

-Recognition through the launch event, periodic press releases, and other high profile public events designed to promote living wages.
+- Recognition through a launch event, periodic press releases, and other high profile public events designed to promote living wages